nicholasjclark/CV/docs/README.md

 Relative to Opportunity
 -----------------------

-I completed my undergraduate degree (Bachelor of Science; GPA 4.0) in 2009 and completed a Graduate Diploma by Research Methods in 2011 (High Distinction average).
+I completed my undergraduate degree (Bachelor of Science; GPA 4.0) in 2009 and a Graduate Diploma by Research Methods in 2011 (High Distinction average).
 I began my PhD in February 2012 and finished in April 2016, delivering a thesis with six published chapters and two published appendices.
-My PhD work provided new insights into mechanisms driving the distributions of blood parasites in wild birds.
-I gained a solid theoretical background in multivariate statistics and spatial epidemiology, two fields that I believe currently sit at the nexus of zoonotic disease research.
+This work provided new insights into mechanisms driving the distributions of malaria parasites in birds.
+I gained a solid background in molecular epidemiology and phylogenomics, two fields that sit at the nexus of zoonotic disease research.

-Following my PhD I have devoted much of my postdoctoral work to teaching and mentoring postgraduate research students.
-This has provided me with a set of leadership and organizational skills that I believe is unique among my peers.
-It also taught me to be proficient with the time that I have available for research.
-Since winding down teaching in July 2017, I have published fifteen papers, bringing my total to 25 publications.
-The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in Disease Ecology.
-My research has also garnered international recognition.
-For example, I was invited to present work on new statistical tools for studying parasite niche differentiation at the Australian Society for Parasitology’s 2017 International Conference, where I was also invited to act as co-chair for a wildlife parasitology session.
-Recently, I have been invited to act as guest editor for a [*Tropical Medicine and Infectious Disease* Special Issue](http://www.mdpi.com/journal/tropicalmed/special_issues/Medical_Geography) on disease patterns in a changing environment.
-According to *Web of Science* analytics, four of my papers are among the top 10 most cited articles published at UQ SVS / SAFS in the last two years (out of a total of 296 articles published).
+Following my PhD I have devoted much of my postdoctoral work to coordinating, teaching and mentoring students.
+This has provided me with a set of leadership and organizational skills that is unique among my peers.
+It also taught me to be proficient with the time I have available for research.
+Since joining UQ SVS as a Postdoctoral Fellow in July 2017, I have published fifteen papers, bringing my total to 25 publications.
+The quality and significance of this work is reflected by my exemplary publication record in some of the top journals in disease ecology.
+According to *Web of Science* analytics, four of my papers are among the top 10 most cited articles published at my institution in the last two years (out of 296 total articles).
+My research has garnered international recognition.
+I was invited to present work on new statistical tools for studying parasite epidemiology at the Ecological Society of Australia's 2018 International Conference and at the Australian Society for Parasitology’s 2017 International Conference.
+Recently, I was sponsored to present my molecular analysis work at Texas A&M University's *Ecology and Evolutionary Biology* seminar series.

 Referees
 --------

 -   Prof Jennifer Seddon, UQ Gatton Campus; <j.seddon1@uq.edu.au>
--   Dr Robert Adlard, Queensland Museum; <robert.adlard@qm.qld.gov.au>
+-   A/Prof Ricardo Soares Magalhães, UQ Gatton Campus; <r.magalhaes@uq.edu.au>
 -   Dr Sonya Clegg, Oxford University; <sonya.clegg@zoo.ox.ac.uk>
--   Prof Marcel Klaassen, Deakin University; <marcel.klaassen@deakin.edu.au>